Apron pattern with built-in potholders and secret iPhone pocket

 I made “X” shapes on both ends to make sure the ties are tightly secured.

-COPYRIGHT NOTE: You’re more than welcome to use this free pattern and step-by-step tutorial instructions for personal use with the request that you post a comment below.
-Contact me for any commercial use – this includes etsy sellers.
-Craft and pass it on!
+Copyright stuff: You’re more than welcome to use this free project and tutorial for personal use.
+Contact me for commercial use and etsy sales.

 Thank you so much for sharing this with the FaveCrafts blog hop!
 This apron is absolutely adorable!
 Would you be interested in letting us publish this with FaveCrafts?
 Drop me an e-mail if you are interested and I’d be happy to send you more information.